paed01/smqp/API.md

 - `exchangeName`: exchange name
 - `routingKey`: routing key
-- `content`: object containing message content
+- `content`: message content
 - `options`: Message options
-  - `mandatory`: message is mandatory, defaults to undef.
-Emits `return` if not routed to any queue
+  - `mandatory`: boolean indicating if message is mandatory.
+Value `true` emits `return` if not routed to any queue
+  - `persistant`: boolean indicating if message is persistant, defaults to undef (true).
+Value `false` ignores the message when queue is recovered from state

 ### `broker.close()`
 Close exchanges, queues, and all consumers